Package Leaflet: Information for the User

 Consult your doctor or pharmacist before your child receives Infanrix-IPV if:

-Before or after any injection, dizziness may occur (especially in adolescents), so inform your doctor or nurse if your child has fainted on previous occasions after receiving an injection.
+Before or after any injection, fainting (especially in adolescents) may occur, so you should inform your doctor or nurse if your child has fainted after receiving an injection in the past.

-If any of the above situations affect your child (or you are unsure), speak with your doctor or pharmacist before Infanrix-IPV is administered to your child.
+If any of the above situations apply to your child (or you are not sure), talk to your doctor or pharmacist before your child receives Infanrix-IPV.

 Other medicines and Infanrix-IPV

-Inform your doctor or pharmacist if your child is using, has used recently, or may need to use any other medicine.
+Tell your doctor or pharmacist if your child is using, has recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-It is unlikely that Infanrix-IPV will be administered to pregnant women or those breastfeeding their children.
-This is because the vaccine is only indicated for children aged 16 months to 13 years (inclusive).
+It is unlikely that Infanrix-IPV will be administered to pregnant or breastfeeding women.
+This is because the vaccine is only indicated for children from 16 months to 13 years (inclusive).

 Administration of this vaccine during pregnancy or breastfeeding is not recommended.